 If a generator is part of the standby power package, the UPS runtime can be considerably shorter than if the UPS is operating alone, the UPS acting as a power bridge between mains power failure and the generator taking up the load.

-Many systems, where it is a nuisance, rather than a disaster, if the system shuts down, will run for a specified time.
-Then, in the case of a power outage, the UPS can send a signal to the servers to back up any unsaved data before undertaking a controlled shut down.
+Many systems, where it is a nuisance, rather than a disaster if the system shuts down, will run for a specified time.
+Then, in the case of a power outage, the UPS can send a signal to the servers to back up any unsaved data before undertaking a controlled shutdown.

 The simplest configuration, capacity, or N systems, are typically comprised of one double-conversion UPS with a maintenance bypass, sized only to accommodate the critical load.
-This configuration is the least expensive option, but requires UPS system downtime for maintenance.
+This configuration is the least expensive option but requires UPS system downtime for maintenance.
 Where critical systems are being protected, and continuity has to be preserved at all costs, parallel redundancy is often employed.
 This is often referred to as N+1.

 There are several different configurations, but the intention is the same.
 That is to ensure that there will be power to run the critical systems.
-The most usual configuration is for two or more UPS to be installed, with the UPS sharing the load, if one fails, the others supports the full load.
+The most usual configuration is for two or more UPS to be installed, with the UPS sharing the load, if one fails, the others support the full load.
 This configuration can also be used with generators.

 When parallel redundancy is employed, maintenance will not present a problem if one unit has to be taken out of service for a short period of time.

-However without parallel redundancy, on-line UPS can be fitted with a maintenance bypass switch.
+However, without parallel redundancy, on-line UPS can be fitted with a maintenance bypass switch.
 This switch is employed for short periods so that maintenance can be carried out.
 For the time that the maintenance bypass switch is in operation, unfiltered mains power is allowed to feed the equipment.

 The IT Professionals Guide to Standby Power – contents